 The short answer, is an emphatic “YES.”

 Case in point – I’ve attended Comic-Con exclusively solo since I started going in 2010.
-Since that time, I’ve met scores of fellow geeks with whom I’ve kept in touch with over the years, many of whom I’ll be seeing at our fan meetup on July 17.
+Since that time, I’ve met scores of fellow geeks with whom I’ve kept in touch with over the years.
 Through my network of friends I’ve met during the con, I even got the chance to write for this blog.
 The moments I’ve experienced the past four years still make me smile upon reflection, and none of them have been made better nor worse because I was attending by myself.